Senior Guest Auditors

 Search for courses utilizing the official, up-to-date Course Search & Enroll tool:

-• Anyone can browse the online Public Class Search tool regardless of admission status.
+- Anyone can browse the online Public Class Search tool regardless of admission status.

-• Use the search feature on the left-hand side of the page and select desired term.
+- Use the search feature on the left-hand side of the page and select desired term.

-Music performance classes are no longer auditable.
+Music performance classes are not auditable.

 6. Request permission to enroll in class(es)

-Remember, once you receive permission to enroll you need to enroll in the class via the Class Search and Enroll tool.
+Remember, once you receive permission to enroll you need to enroll in the class via the Class Search & Enroll tool.
 Senior guest auditors can enroll starting the first day of class.
-Follow the instructions in the next step, Enroll in classes.
+To enroll, follow the instructions in the “Enroll in classes” step.

 If it is less than a week before the start of the term and you haven’t had a response about your request, please see our related FAQ under the enrollment section of our FAQ page.